PRIME-Lab/Averaging-Tool/README.md

 Sometimes the operator would like to quickly average the ratio and error for a series of samples.

+Built to run on DAQuiri (LV 2016).

-Averaging Tool.vi was written in Labview 2015 but in order to run on the DAQ computer, it has to be downgraded to Labview 2009 (Averaging Tool 2009/Averaging Tool.vi).
+An older version exists for use on Lois and was downgraded to Labview 2009 (Averaging Tool 2009/Averaging Tool.vi).